Release Me (Barbra Streisand album)

 Release Me is a 2012 compilation album of eleven rare and previously unreleased studio performances by American singer Barbra Streisand.

-A companion compilation of ten more unreleased tracks followed in 2021: Release Me 2.
+The companion compilation Release Me 2 followed in 2021.

 Overview

 Streisand announced the album's release on her official website in August 2012.
 It contains tracks recorded between her 1967 Simply Streisand and 2011 What Matters Most albums, gathering unreleased material from, among others, Stoney End, The Broadway Album, and Back to Broadway.
 The compilation's release was accompanied by a series of short video clips posted onto YouTube, in which Barbra discussed every track.
 A music video for "I Think It's Going to Rain Today" was directed, photographed and edited by Matt Amato.

-The album debuted at #7 on the Billboard 200 albums sales chart (with approximately 40,000 copies sold), making this her 32nd Top 10 album and her 6th consecutive Top 10 effort since The Movie Album in 2003.
+The album debuted at number 7 on the Billboard 200 albums sales chart (with approximately 40,000 copies sold), making this her 32nd Top 10 album and her 6th consecutive Top 10 effort since The Movie Album in 2003.